 The park was officially opened in September 1894 but was far from complete.
 In February 1895 the Parks Committee decided to order 500 iron bows, priced at 6¼d each, for protecting the grass verges in the park.
 The following year an ornamental drinking fountain, presented by Mr. Stanley Jones in memory of his father, was officially unveiled.
 Also in 1896 the Gorsedd Circle was added, to mark the 1897 National Eisteddfod of Wales taking place in Newport.

 Two bowling greens were added in 1904 and tennis courts in 1907.
 In 1910 the rustic tea house was built near the pavilion to provide extra space for refreshments and shelter.
+Early in 1909 the Parks Committee decided to establish an ornamental flower bed on a triangular grass and shrub area immediately below the terrace, and in June this had been done.

 The Parks Committee considered some suggestions from Thomas Mawson and decided in August 1917 that some of these could be carried out immediately: